Exam area

 Most schools here use FSCE, with Kendrick School as the main exception because it uses its own school-specific process.

-Distance and catchment rules matter at every school here.
-Several of the schools here are very competitive.
+Distance and catchment rules matter at many of these schools.
+These schools are very competitive.